raspberrypilearning/did-you-like-it/en/step_4.md

 --- collapse ---
 ---
-title: Tips for selecting good examples
+title: Tips for creating good examples
 ---
 + **More is good**: The more examples you give your program, the better the program should get at determining whether your comments are positive or negative.